This Cruise has gone on holiday. And will be back soon

 In spring, March and April have the lowest rainfall across all destinations and temperatures are pleasant, though still cool in the far north.
 The temperatures are more moderate and rainfall is lighter.

-The Yacht - M/S Panorama II
+Your vessel: The M/S Panorama II

 Panorama II was launched in 2004 and fully renovated in 2012, offering the highest standard of accommodation and comfort safety.
 In 2015,the main lounge and bar area have been completely refitted followed by a redecoration.